michaelrbock/notes/books/designing-data-intensive-applications/designing-data-intensive-applications-part-1.md

 -

-## Chapter 1 - Reliable, Scalable, and Maitainable Data Systems
+## Chapter 1 - Reliable, Scalable, and Maintainable Data Systems

 #### *Reliability*: The system should work correctly, even in the case of hardware/software/human error.